USEPA/pTITAN2/README.md

 less often than standard approaches (Schenker and Gentleman 2001, Greenland et al. 2016).
 "As with P values, comparison between groups requires statistics that directly test and estimate the differences across groups."
-(Greenland et al. 2016). __This package, pTITAN2, enables comparing TITAN2 output between treatments by permutating the observed data between treatments and rerunning TITAN on the permuted data.__ There are some limitations on the permutations, including (1) a site cannot occur in a category more than once, the same limitation as in the original
+(Greenland et al. 2016). __This package, pTITAN2, enables comparing TITAN2 output between treatments by permuting the observed data between treatments and rerunning TITAN on the permuted data.__ There are some limitations on the permutations, including (1) a site cannot occur in a category more than once, the same limitation as in the original